 Where are Government Publications Located in Dupré Library?

-- Reference & Research Dept. Collection - 1st floor
+- Reference & Research Department Collection – 1st Floor

-- Search online publications, databases or federal websites via the Library's web pages, workstations or other connections.
+- Search online publications, databases, or federal websites via U.S. Government Information.

 How do I Search for Government Publications and Information?